Anonymous

 Dear Anonymous,

-Actually I agree with Ramamurthy, you should have spoken to your superiors on the medical condition of your father.
-If you had asked them their opinion on what steps you should take, so that you take care of your father and your family business, this episode would have been different.
-If you had used this step, i am sure, you would have had a different experience than what you are having now.
-My recommendations is that, whatever may be the case, you should avoid writing such language against your superiors.
+Actually, I agree with Ramamurthy – you should have spoken to your superiors about the medical condition of your father.
+If you had asked for their opinion on the steps you should take to care for your father and manage your family business, this situation would have been different.
+By taking this step, I am sure you would have had a different experience than what you are currently facing.
+My recommendation is that, regardless of the circumstances, you should avoid using such language against your superiors.

-Now that it is too late, you have two options, either you pay the notice period or you can just go away without a relieving process and letter, i don't think company can take any action.
+Now that it is too late, you have two options: either you pay the notice period, or you can leave without undergoing the relieving process and receiving a relieving letter.
+I don't think the company can take any action in this case.

-Nevertheless, this kind of attitude of HR actually puts HR fraternity in shame.
+Nevertheless, this kind of attitude from HR actually brings shame to the HR fraternity.

 Dolphy Goveas